stuson/dragon-heist-mad-mage-notes/README.md

 Some notes on our DnD campaign.
 To be chronicled by up-and-coming writer, Serge Meridian, tutor, scholar, great mind, and humble resident of the City of Splendours.

 You might be wondering if these notes are written in-character or as reference for the players.
-The answer is yes... and no... to both.
+The answer is yes… and no… to both.

 ## Usage